You are a Covered Entity, and HIPAA should be at the top of your concerns.

 These services are affordable and advertise their ability to overcome the mistakes of the traditional call center industry.
-Automated systems lack human interaction that is imperative in the quality of patient care.
+Automated systems lack human interaction which is imperative for the quality of patient care.
 In utilizing an automated service, your patients are forced to speak into a voicemail that is very impersonal and lacks human reasoning.
 Your patients will not have the ability to ask specific questions such as who is on-call or what is the follow-up status of their first call or if they should go to the local ER.

 The interaction between a live representative and your patient is paramount within any decision-making process and should not be overlooked.
 If your office forgets to update the automated on-call rotation, your patient's quality of care will suffer in the end increasing your liability.